flathub/flathub/README.md

 # Zyn-Fusion Flatpak
-This allows to build the amazing ZynAddSubFx software synthesizer (https://github.com/zynaddsubfx/zynaddsubfx) with Zyn-Fusion user interface as Lv2 plugin installable as a Flatpak.
+This allows to build the amazing ZynAddSubFx software synthesizer (https://github.com/zynaddsubfx/zynaddsubfx) with Zyn-Fusion user interface as Lv2/VST plugins installable via the Flatpak.
 The Plugin can then be used in Flatpak builds of Ardour, LMMS (via Carla rack, in this case) and probably other Lv2 hosts.
-Those are available via Flathub.
+Those are available on the Flathub.
 Seems to be working.

 I am not sure if I am supposed to use this app ID - I am not affiliated whith freedesktop.org or Linux Audio Projects in any way.
 However, this is building using https://github.com/flathub/org.freedesktop.LinuxAudio.BaseExtension and in turn depends on org.freedesktop.Platform runtime.
 I am not very familiar with practices and conventions when it comes to building Flatpaks - that's the first I have ever built.